Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Background and related work

-\paragraph{Subgroup polarization attribution} While many studies study the effect of subgroups on annotation agreement~\cite{ goyal2022your, binns2017like, giorgi2025human, al2020identifying, sachdeva2022assessing}, attributing polarization to subgroups is a relatively new idea.
+While many studies study the effect of subgroups on annotation agreement~\cite{goyal2022your, binns2017like, giorgi2025human, al2020identifying, sachdeva2022assessing}, attributing polarization to subgroups is a relatively new idea.
 Under the name \emph{aposteriori unimodality}~\cite{pavlopoulos-likas-2024}, the original idea is that if polarization in a single item is positive, but zero for all annotator subgroups, then those subgroups are ``causing'' the exhibited polarization.
-Though promising, this idea is not practically usable, since subgroup polarization being exactly zero is an edge-case in real-life annotation tasks (Appendix~\ref{app:ann_details}).
+Though promising, this mechanism operates on an edge-case scenario where \emph{all} polarization is explained by a single split.
 Additionally, getting polarization estimates from few annotations per item is extremely noisy, which is especially problematic when the output is binary (i.e., an item either is or is not polarizing) instead of a quantifiable value.\footnote{For example, when presented with noisy estimates of a metric in the $[0,1]$ range, we would ideally want to distinguish between cases where attribution is close to $0.001$, and cases where attribution is $0.49$.}

-Such a binary analysis has been applied to discover whether \acp{llm} are biased in the same way as specific human subgroups~\cite{sokratis}.
-This work shows that polarization is a versatile tool, but also highlights the constraints of using the non-quantifiable binary classification given by the traditional aposteriori unimodality framework.
-For instance, the authors have to resort to Cohen's kappa agreement for any kind of comparison between \acp{llm} and human annotator groups, constraining their analysis with the restrictions outlined above.
-The authors also show how ordinal dependent variables can extract ``better'' categorical labels via dataset-dependent thresholding, an idea that is promising yet limited (see \S\ref{ssec:results:ordinal}).
+Another approach~\citep{sokratis} attempts to first filter out non-substantial disagreements using polarization, and then analyzes differences between LLMs and annotator subgroups through traditional agreement metrics.
+This analysis however is limited by the inherent issues of using traditional agreement metrics for minority groups (\S\ref{sec:related:agreement}), and the authors prioritize comparisons between human and LLM annotators instead of a deeper analysis of minority groups.